antmd/MailPluginManager/README.markdown

 #### Common Pieces

-* Add authorizations where needed when accessing files the user needs admin for.
 * Change the MailBundle class to cache the list of mail plugins so that there is no need to rehit for update info.
 * Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
 * Add complete error handling.